Oatbar - desktop bar for X11 and Wayland

 command="echo Hello world"

-This will set ${hello:value}
+This will set ${hello:value} variable to be used

 by blocks.
 If the command outputs multiple lines, each print